Financial-Times/n-service-worker/README.md

 - All tags of the form `qa-v{release number}` will release `/__sw-qa.js`
 - All tags of the form `canary-v{release number}` will release `/__sw-canary.js`
 - All tags of the form `prod-v{release number}` will release `/__sw-prod.js`
-- All semver tags will result in a new release of the n-service-worker bower component (the bit that registers the service worker)
+- All semver tags will result in a new release of the n-service-worker component (the bit that registers the service worker)

 #### Should I use semver for the releases?

-- For releasing the bower component (i.e. tags of the form `v1.2.3`)... yes, always use semver
+- For releasing the component (i.e. tags of the form `v1.2.3`)... yes, always use semver
 - For the prod/qa/canary releases use an incremental integer
   - if the last prod release was `prod-v7`, but the last qa release was `qa-v3`, and you need to create a qa release, make it `qa-v8` so that when it gets to prod, the prod tage can be `prod-v8`